cloudflare/cloudflare-docs/content/learning-paths/defense-in-depth/connect-networks/_index.md

 # Connect networks to Cloudflare

 After connecting your devices to Cloudflare, you can route their traffic through your DNS, network, and HTTP policies.
 However, not every device can run a Zero Trust client.
-This module offers detail on connecting networks to Cloudflare to apply policies.
+This module offers detail on connecting your networks to the Cloudflare global network to apply your policies.

 ## Objectives